Food Policy Project Onboarding

 Past Projects + Products

 Report that provides a point-in-time snapshot of Detroit’s retail food environment delineated by city council district and census block group.
 The report begins with an overview of our process for mapping Detroit for this project, including selection criteria and limitations of the work.
 Once these are described the report provides community profiles for each council district, including demographic data from the American Community Survey 2013-2017, community-identified assets, stories from each district’s food environment, a retail food environment map, a profile on the primary decision-maker in each district -- the elected city council representative and their team, and finally each community profile ends with a list of additional stakeholders.
-For an overview see this slide deck.
+For an overview see this.

 PHAST team members conducted interviews with several stakeholders working with organizations that operate in the Detroit Food System, including food non-profits, sustainability organizations, and a city councilperson.
 The goal of these interviews was to identify messages that resonate with different stakeholders, identify their values, current challenges and assets, and how they typically seek out and prefer to receive information.
 See - Stakeholder Interview Guide

-Presentation to the Grocery Store Coalition, which is a collection of food system stakeholders interested in improving access to healthy food for all Detroiters through a variety of mechanisms.
+>Presentation to the Grocery Store Coalition, which is a collection of food system stakeholders interested in improving access to healthy food for all Detroiters through a variety of mechanisms.
 This presentation was about the work the team did to map the indicators of the retail food environment in Detroit and how this work may support the coalition.

 Detroit Limited Supermarket Analysis Indicators and Food Environment Map